Automation Testing Syllabus: A Detailed Road-map

 Fundamentals of Automation Testing

-This section describes the fundamental concepts of automation testing, which include it’s purpose, the advantages of automation testing over manual testing, and some real-world applications you will find.
+This section describes the fundamental concepts of automation testing, which include its purpose, the advantages of automation testing over manual testing, and some real-world applications you will find.
 Students will have clarity as to why automation is a valuable piece of the modern development cycle.

 Static Website Design